We humans are a holey bunch.

-Some of us numb our holes with unhealthy things like drugs, drinking too much, overeating or binge TV watching.
+Some of us numb our holes with unhealthy things like drugs, drinking too much, overeating, or binge TV watching.
 Others numb them in ways that seem healthy on the surface–like excessive exercising–but this is just another form of covering them up.
 My method of choice was busyness.
 Just keep doing stuff and the holes will go away.

-But the holes will not go away by any of these methods.
+But the holes will not go away with any of these methods.
 The hurts are still there.
 So we have to figure out a way to deal with them and heal them.
 Fr Richard Rohr writes:

-“In this time of suffering we have to ask ourselves, what are we going to do with our pain?
+“In this time of suffering, we have to ask ourselves, what are we going to do with our pain?
 Are we going to blame others for it?
 Are we going to try to fix it?
 No one lives on this earth without it.
 It is the great teacher, although none of us want to admit it.
 If we do not transform our pain, we will transmit it in some form.”